theonejj/ansible-zfs_on_root/README.md

 #### Define Temporary Root Password

 This temporary root password is only used during the build process.
-The ability for root to use a password will be disabled towards the finally stages.
+The ability for root to use a password will be disabled towards the final stages.

 ```yml
 ###############################################################################